 Do you know the secret behind the success of Apple, Nike, BMW, Arbnb?
 It is a perfect mixture of the market segmentation positioning and targeting.
 STP businesses definitely know your needs and give it to you.

-That’s why when browsing through their websites, a magic happens and in 1-2 minutes you see product recommendation that perfectly match your preferences and tastes.
+That’s why when browsing through their websites, magic happens, and in 1-2 minutes, you see product recommendations that perfectly match your preferences and tastes.

 That is the wizardry of STP marketing at work.

-In fact, by segmenting customers into athletes, fitness enthusiasts, and casual sneaker lovers Nike achieved +20% revenue growth, +30% CR, and establish a strong brand identity within each targeting segment.
+In fact, by segmenting customers into athletes, fitness enthusiasts, and casual sneaker lovers, Nike achieved +20% revenue growth, +30% CR, and established a strong brand identity within each targeting segment.

 It sounds easy.
 But does it really so?

-Based on 7-years practice of STP marketing, we at Dashly definitely can say — it’s not.
+Based on the 7-years of practice in STP marketing, we at Dashly definitely can say — it’s not.

-In this article, you’ll find out what is an STP, the best examples of how it works, and step-by-step strategy of STP marketing implementation to your business.
+In this article, you’ll find out what an STP is, the best examples of how it works, and a step-by-step strategy for STP marketing implementation for your business.

 18 business growth experts you should follow this year